NSHipster/articles/2019-11-19-keyvaluepairs.md

 `KeyValuePairs` are unlikely to make an appearance in your own codebase.
 You're almost always better off going with a simple `[(Key, Value)]` tuple array.

-Like all cosmological exceptions,
-`KeyValuePairs` is uncomfortable --- at times, even unwelcome --- but it serves to expand our understanding.

 Much as today's [Standard Model](https://en.wikipedia.org/wiki/Standard_Model) more closely resembles the cacophony of a